projectgroup4dbda/lung-cancer-survival-prediction/README.md

 # lung-cancer-survival-prediction
-This is the common repo of out PG-DBDA project group - 4
+This is the common repo of our PG-DBDA project group - 4